Help For Sleep Disorders

 Your Actual Sleep Study

 On the evening of your sleep study, you will be settled into a comfortable, home-like private room with a bathroom, queen-size Sleep Number bed and flat screen television.
 The study technician will fit you with soft, comfortable sensors that will allow you to move while you sleep.
 After a few minutes, you won’t even realize you’re wearing them.
 All you have to do is fall asleep and let us do the rest of the work.
 Studies usually only take one night.
-After your stay, you are offered a local newspaper and a coffee card for use at our Brewed Awakenings coffee shop.

 Once your sleep study has been completed, your doctor can identify your sleep disorder and plan the best treatment for you.
 Options range from simple lifestyle changes to a prescribed program of sleep aids, or in some cases, even surgery.
 We can provide you with professional follow-up as well as the latest equipment you may require for treatment.
 Whatever the problem, we are ready to help you find the right solution.